jambonz/next-static-site/markdown/docs/webhooks/say.md

 | loop | the number of times a text is to be repeated; 0 means repeat forever.
 Defaults to 1. | no |
 | earlyMedia | if true and the call has not yet been answered, play the audio without answering call.
 Defaults to false | no |

+> Microsoft/Azure has been added as a synthesizer in v0.6.7 (vendor name 'microsoft')

 <p class="flex">
 <a href="/docs/webhooks/redirect">Prev: redirect</a>
 <a href="/docs/webhooks/sip-decline">Next: sip:decline</a>